-At high school in Pine Hill Jenny Taft (Italia Ricci) was left humiliated by a prank played on her at the prom by her high school crush, Shane (Nathan Parsons) and his girlfriend Alison (Brooke Newton).
-It not only left her desperate to get away from the town but also jaded when it comes to true love.
-8 years later and having become a botanist, she, along with her boyfriend Owen (Derek Krantz), have tracked down the rare heart orchid which is said to only bloom in the presence of true love, not that Jenny believes in the myth.
-But after her mum (Beth Broderick) calls up to say she is selling the family home Jenny returns to Pine Hill to collect her stuff and comes face to face with Shane who is not only now a teacher at the high school but feels bad for what he did and so asks her to help him chaperone the prom.
+At high school in Pine Hill, Jenny Taft (Italia Ricci - Fatal Memories) was left humiliated by a prank played on her at the prom by her high school crush, Shane (Nathan Parsons - The Nightmare Nanny) and his girlfriend Alison (Brooke Newton).
+It not only left her desperate to leave town but also jaded when it comes to true love.
+8 years later and having become a botanist, Jenny, along with her boyfriend Owen (Derek Krantz), have tracked down the rare heart orchid which is said to only bloom in the presence of true love, not that Jenny believes in the myth.
+But after her mum (Beth Broderick - A Perfect Christmas List) calls up to say she is selling the family home Jenny returns to Pine Hill to collect her stuff and comes face to face with Shane who is not only now a teacher at the high school but feels bad for what he did and so asks her to help him chaperone the prom.

 But whilst "Late Bloomer" is incredibly predictable it works, it has the important ingredients of nice performances and the right romantic tone.
 As such when we have Shane apologising to Jenny for what happened 8 years earlier at prom there is this attention grabbing sensitivity to it.
-But what "Late Bloomer" also has is some nice embellishments from Shane still being friends with the High School bitch who was behind the prank to history repeating itself as a young girl called Frankie also has a High School bitch to deal with as well as a crush.
+But what "Late Bloomer" also has is some nice embellishments from Shane still being friends with his High School girlfriend who was behind the prank to history repeating itself as a young girl called Frankie who is dealing with a similar situation to what Jenny faced in High School.

 What this all boils down to is that "Late Bloomer" offers up a slice of easy to watch predictability which whilst not going to be to everyone's tastes will appeal to those who enjoy the inoffensive and easy to watch nature of a good TV movie.